Harry Gamble: Early life and career

 Gamble was born and raised in Pitman, New Jersey.
 He graduated from Rider College, where he played offensive line.
 He later earned a master's degree and doctorate in education from Temple University.
 He served in the United States Army and was a player/coach at Fort Meade in 1953.
 He then served as head football coach at Clayton High School and Audubon High School and was named South Jersey Coach of the Year in 1960.
 In 1962 he joined the college ranks as the Penn Quakers' line coach.

 College coaching

-He was the head coach of the Leopards Leopards from 1967 to 1970, compiling a 21−19 record.
+He was the head coach of the Lafayette Leopards from 1967 to 1970, compiling a 21−19 record.
 He then served as the head coach at Penn from 1971 to 1980, earning a 34−55−2 record.
 After the 1980 season, the school demanded he make changes to his coaching staff.
 Gamble refused and was fired.
 He was hired by the Philadelphia Eagles of the National Football League (NFL) in 1981 as an unpaid assistant coach (he was still being paid by Penn) under Dick Vermeil.
 In 1982 he served as the Eagles' tight ends and special teams coach and also held administrative duties.